-One thing to also consider — whether you have a fuse box or a breaker box — is if you have recently had your AC replaced with a bigger or more powerful unit.
+One thing to also consider — whether you have a fuse box or a breaker box — is if you have recently had your outside AC unit replaced with a bigger or more powerful unit.
 If you have, make sure to check that the amp draw from the new unit is not too big for your breaker or fuse size.
-When it is cooler out the amp load may be fine, but as the unit has to work harder it could potentially overload your fuse or breaker.
+When it is cooler out the amp load may be fine, but as the AC unit has to work harder it could potentially overload your fuse or breaker.
 This can usually be corrected fairly quickly and for relatively low cost by a qualified professional.

 CHECK YOUR THERMOSTAT

 There are multiple issues with the thermostat that could lead to an AC unit not running.
 One common, incredibly simple issue we have run into before is people do not realize the thermostat is set in the off position or they have it set to heat instead of cool by mistake.
 And, although this may sound silly, many thermostats are battery operated — so if those batteries are dead or dying it may not allow your system to function properly.
 Once you have verified that all of the temperature settings on your thermostat are set to cool, you will likely want a professional to help you with any other troubleshooting involving the thermostat as it will involve checking the wiring.